Guitar Chord Progressions: A Guide for Beginners

 It’s an intermediate progression that’s seen in some blues songs and alternative recordings.
 “California Dreamin’,” for example, uses this guitar chord progression.
 A variation of this progression (vi, V, VI, V) is also seen more often in modern music.

 It’s an intermediate progression that uses inverted chords.
 It’s a relatively new progression that can be heard in “Shut Up and Dance” by Walk the Moon.
 It can also be heard in songs from the 1960s and 1970s, although it’s rarer than the progressions listed above.

-Now that you know what’s expected of chord progressions, it can only get easier from here.
-Make sure you give yourself plenty of time to practice guitar each and every day.
-Remember that your progress should not be judged immediately, for learning anything requires ample time for it to sink in.
-Give your new chord progressions some weeks to improve and hopefully you’ll be surprised by how far you’ve come.
+Now that you know all about chord progressions, it will only get easier from here.
+Make sure you give yourself plenty of time to practice the guitar every day.
 Happy strumming!